School struggle (Netherlands): 1848 to 1919

 Missing in the constitution was a paragraph on funding of schools.
 In 1857 a law was introduced which made it more expensive to go to a school for children, caused by arrangements on salary of teachers, class size etc. Due to this, Jewish schools disappeared, but special Christian schools kept their position.

 In 1878 again a new law was introduced by Kappeyne van de Coppello, which increased the cost of education even more.
 The non-public schools had to fund these additional costs themselves.
 As a consequence, the poorest Protestants and Catholics could not send their children to their preferred school.
 The revolts of the people resulted in a petition to King William III, in which they asked him not to sign the new law.
 The petition was signed by more than 300,000 persons of Protestant origin.
-An alternative petition of the Roman Catholics received 100,000 signatures.
+An alternative petition of the Catholics received 100,000 signatures.
 The king, however, signed the law on 17 August of the same year.

 The protest of the ordinary people was not heard sufficiently, because they had no suffrage.
 By voting within electoral associations on a candidate they could, however, influence the voting by the elite.
 These electoral associations became the precursors of the current political parties.
 The first party was the ARP.
 It was established on 3 April 1879, partly by the same people that had established some months earlier a "school with the Bible."

 The Protestant and Catholic parties, the Anti-Revolutionary Party and Christian Historical Union and the General League of Roman Catholic Caucuses respectively, wanted their religious schools to receive financing equal to that received by public schools, while maintaining their freedom in, for example, curriculum policy and teacher appointments, that came with their religious tradition.
 Liberals and socialists tried to protect the privileged financial position of public schools and were much against public funding of religious schools.
 These parties had another political standpoint, which they thought more important than education: suffrage for all male citizens.
 They could not succeed to change the constitution in this manner, without support of a substantial part of the religious parties.